Fleeming Jenkin: Background and childhood

-Generally called Fleeming Jenkin, after Admiral Fleeming, one of his father's patrons, he was born to an old and eccentric family in a government building near Dungeness, Kent, England, his father, Captain Charles Jenkin, at that time being in the coast-guard service.
+Generally called Fleeming Jenkin, named after Admiral Fleeming, one of his father's patrons, he was born to an old and eccentric family in a government building near Dungeness, Kent, England.
+His father, Captain Charles Jenkin, was at that time being in the coast-guard service.
 His mother, Henrietta Camilla (Cora) Jenkin (born Jackson) was a published author.
-His mother was responsible for Fleeming's education.
+His mother was responsible for Jenkin's education.
 She took him to the south of Scotland, where, chiefly at Barjarg, she taught him drawing and allowed him to ride his pony on the moors.
 He went to school at Jedburgh, Borders, and afterwards to the Edinburgh Academy, where he won many prizes.
 Among his school fellows were James Clerk Maxwell and Peter Guthrie Tait.

 On his father's retirement in 1847, the family moved to Frankfurt, partly from motives of economy and partly for the boy's education.
 Here Jenkin and his father spent a pleasant time together, sketching old castles, and observing the customs of the peasantry.
-At thirteen, Jenkin had produced a romance of three hundred lines in heroic couplets, a novel, and innumerable poems, none of which are now extant.
+At thirteen, Jenkin had produced a romance of three hundred lines in heroic couplets, a novel, and a large number of poems, none of which are now extant.
 He learned German in Frankfurt and, on the family migrating to Paris the following year, he studied French and mathematics under a M. Deluc.
 While there, Jenkin witnessed the outbreak of the Revolution of 1848 and heard the first shot, describing the action in a letter written to an old schoolfellow.

 The Jenkins left Paris, and went to Genoa, where they experienced another revolution, and Mrs. Jenkin, with her son and sister-in-law, had to seek the protection of a British vessel in the harbour, leaving their house stored with the property of their friends, and guarded by Captain Jenkin.
-At Genoa, Jenkin attended the university, being its first Protestant student.
+At Genoa, Jenkin attended the University of Genoa, being its first Protestant student.
 Father Bancalari, the professor of natural philosophy, lectured on electromagnetism, his physical laboratory being the best in Italy.
 Jenkin took the degree of M.A. with first-class honours, his special subject having been electromagnetism.
 The questions in the examinations were in Latin, and had to be answered in Italian.
 Fleeming also attended an art school in the city, and gained a silver medal for a drawing from one of Raphael's cartoons.
 His holidays were spent in sketching, and his evenings in learning to play the piano or, when permissible, at the theatre or opera-house.
 He had conceived a taste for acting.
 He attended the University of Edinburgh in 1851.